Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Hierarchy of the classes of correlations for Werner-like states

 Equation~(\ref{N_GWS}) vanishes for $p\in[0,p_N(q)]$ at the threshold value given by

-which is plotted in Fig.~\ref{fig1:pq}.
-It is seen that $N[\rho_W(p)]>0$ if $p>1/3$ and $N[\rho_{\rm GW}(p,0.1)]>0$ if $p>p'_N=5/11$.
-These threshold values will be later compared with those for other measures of quantum correlations in Figs.~\ref{fig1:pq} and~\ref{fig6:pq}.
+which is plotted in Fig.~\ref{fig6}.
+It can be seen that $N[\rho_{\rm W}(p)]>0$ if $p>1/3$ and $N[\rho_{\rm GW}(p,0.9)]>0$ if $p>p'_N=5/11$.
+These threshold values are below compared with those for the other measures of quantum correlations and also marked in Figs.~\ref{fig6} and~\ref{fig7}.

-Note that $N(\rho_{\rm GW}) = C(\rho_{\rm GW})$ should hold for the ideal GWSs, including Werner's states.
-However, our experimentally generated GWSs do not exactly satisfy this condition.
-Thus, we calculated both measures, because their difference shows how much our experimental states deviate from the ideal Werner states.
+Note that $N(\rho_{\rm GW}) = C(\rho_{\rm GW})$ should hold for the ideal GWSs, including the Werner states.
+However, our experimental GWSs do not exactly satisfy this condition.
+Thus, we calculate both measures, because their difference shows how much our experimental states deviate from the ideal Werner states.
 These deviations quantify also the precision of our measurements.
-Specifically, the observed experimental differences between the negativity and concurrence were on the average 0.02\% for the Werner states and 0.06\% for the GWSs.
+Specifically, the observed experimental differences between the negativity and concurrence are on the average 0.02\% for the Werner states and 0.06\% for the GWSs.
 Thus, on the scale of Figs.~\ref{fig:ExpWS}(a) and~\ref{fig:ExpGWS}(a) one could not see any differences between $N(\rho^E_{\rm GW})$ and $C(\rho^E_{\rm GW})$.